sofiapapad90/VarCoPP/README.md

 probability for the disease-causing class among all RFs), with the most probable disease-causing bi-locus combinations being at the top of the list.

 **NOTE: this code requires already annotated data.
-An online version of VarCoPP that automatically annotates and predicts variant combinations is available here: https://varcopp.ibsquare.be.
+An online version of VarCoPP that automatically annotates and predicts variant combinations is available at: https://varcopp.ibsquare.be.
 There, you can predict bi-locus combinations from a given list of variants (SNPs and indels) belonging to one individual.**

 ## 2. Prerequisites